doinab/constellation-lines/README.md

-# constellation-lines
+# Constellation line figures in sky cultures across the world
-Constellation line figures in sky cultures across the world: a referenced catalogue
+## (a referenced catalogue)